 And they, unsaved Israel, remain ignorant of God’s righteousness which was His sacrifice on the cross, and have sought to establish their own righteousness through the through their own human efforts under the law, and have not submitted to the righteousness of God which is their acceptance by faith that Christ died on the cross for their sins.

-And, if some of the Jewish people were cut way from Israel, and the gentiles (being called a wild olive tree) were grafted in amongst Israel contrary to nature, and with Israel are able to now share in the spiritual riches of the foundation of Israel, including sharing in all their covenant promises, blessings and inheritances, do not think of yourself more highly then them or speak prideful words against them, but remember that you do not support the root but the root (the Patriarchs—Abraham, Isaac and Jacob) support you.
+And, if some of the Jewish people were cut way from Israel, and the Gentiles (being called a wild olive tree) were grafted in amongst Israel contrary to nature, and with Israel can now share in the spiritual riches of the foundation of Israel.
+These include sharing in all their covenant promises, blessings and inheritances, do not think of yourself more highly then them or speak prideful words against them, but remember that you do not support the root, but the root (the Patriarchs—Abraham, Isaac, and Jacob) support you.
 Because of their unbelief, they were broken off.
-However, you need to humbly stand in your simple faith and do not be proud, but fear God.
-For, if God did not spare the Jewish people, He may not spare you either.
+However, you need to humbly stand in your simple faith and do not be proud but fear God.
+For, if God did not spare the Jewish people, He might not spare you either.

 Therefore, I do not desire, brethren, that you should be ignorant of this mystery, lest you should be wise in your own human intellect, that temporary blindness in part has happened to Israel until the fullness (full number) of the Gentiles has come into the kingdom of God.
 And so, all the natural remnant of Israel will be saved, as it is written: The Deliverer, who is Christ, will come out of Zion (the place of His holy habitation, which is the church), And He will turn away ungodliness from Jacob; For this is My eternal and unbreakable covenant with them, When I take away their sins.
 Concerning the gospel, they, Israel are enemies for your sake, but concerning the election (Israel’s unique chosen status) they are beloved for the sake of the fathers (the Patriarchs).
 For the gifts of the Spirit and the calling of God to be carriers of the oracles of God and the Gospel message of salvation to the ends of the earth, and to be a blessing to every nation and fill the whole earth with the fruit of the Spirit, are irrevocable.

-Even in this substantially condensed portion of Romans there is a considerable amount of information that Paul shares with the church at Rome, and its content is clear—the children of Israel are the rightful heirs to all of God’s covenant blessings and promises, not by any works of the flesh or their own fulfillment of the Mosaic Law, but only through their faith in Christ Yeshua.
+Even in this substantially condensed portion of Romans, there is a considerable amount of information that Paul shares with the church in Rome.
+And, its content is clear—the children of Israel are the rightful heirs to all of God’s covenant blessings and promises, not by any works of the flesh or their fulfillment of the Mosaic Law, but only through their faith in Christ Yeshua.
 God’s promises to Israel are irrevocable, meaning they are still in effect to this day and remain in effect for eternity.
-However, because of Israel’s rejection of both her Messiah and her calling to bring God’s message of salvation to the nations, the Lord has turned (for a season) to the gentiles.
+However, because of Israel’s rejection of both her Messiah and her calling to bring God’s message of salvation to the nations, the Lord has turned (for a season) to the Gentiles.
 He has given them the mantle and responsibility for completing the great commission, not to the exclusion of Israel, but fully to their inclusion; specifically, God’s remnant of Jewish believers, that we together as one new man in Christ would labor to provoke Israel to jealousy.

-This provocation would not only result in bringing the full number of gentiles into the Kingdom of God, but would also bring resurrection life to the church and the earth itself, thereby ushering in the return of the Lord and the fulfillment of the Millennial kingdom, as it is written: “This gospel of the kingdom will be preached in all the world as a witness to all the nations, and then the end will come” (Matthew 24:14).
+This provocation would not only result in bringing the full number of gentiles into the Kingdom of God but would also bring resurrection life to the church and the earth itself, thereby ushering in the return of the Lord and the fulfillment of the Millennial kingdom.
+It is written: “This gospel of the kingdom will be preached in all the world as a witness to all the nations, and then the end will come” (Matthew 24:14, NKJV).[i]

-Yeshua told His disciples that He could do nothing of Himself, but whatever He saw His Father doing, He did in like manner.[i]
-Our heavenly Father therefore did not have to give verbal instructions to Yeshua, because Yeshua always responded from the deepest inner will of God Himself—His thoughts.
-In comparison, does our mouth need to give instruction for the hand to move?
+Yeshua told His disciples that He could do nothing of Himself, but whatever He saw His Father doing, He did in like manner.[ii]
+Our heavenly Father, therefore, did not have to give verbal instructions to Yeshua, because Yeshua always responded from the deepest inner will of God Himself—His thoughts.
+In comparison, does our mouth need to instruct the hand to move?
 No, the hands and feet move by the will of man.

 Therefore, if the church is called to be one in Christ and function as one body, then how much more should the parts of the body conform and move to the will of God without Him having to dictate what we ought to do?
 “For who has known the mind of the Lord that he may instruct Him?
 But we have the mind of Christ” (1 Corinthians 2:16).
 The body of Christ should move per the will of God, every part obediently and faithfully responding to His will and desires.
 And just so that we would have a road map for the journey, God wrote His instructions for us in the bible and gave us a deposit of the Holy Spirit to remind us of all the things Yeshua spoke.

-I will not dive into the history of the church in regards to how the Jewish people have been treated by the nations.
-This has been studied exhaustively by other scholars, and the history is not good.
+I will not dive into the history of the church regarding how the nations have treated the Jewish people.
+This has been studied exhaustively by other scholars, and their history is not good.
 Rather, I want to focus on where God is taking us in the future because God’s promises have yet to be fulfilled for both the church and Israel.

-Paul’s writing to the church at Rome and his reference to the Christian community who lived there, was to gentiles.[ii]
-The word gentile literally translates as nation or family, and specifically Paul was referring to those gentiles who had now excepted Christ, hence his reference to the church at Rome.[iii]
-Paul was not speaking to the heathen in Rome, he was writing to our brothers and sisters in Christ.
+Paul’s writing to the church at Rome and his reference to the Christian community who lived there was to gentiles.[iii]
+The word gentile translates as nation or family, and specifically, Paul was referring to those gentiles who had now excepted Christ, hence his reference to the church at Rome.[iv]
+Paul was not speaking to the heathen in Rome; he was writing to our brothers and sisters in Christ.
 He was writing to Christians.

-In summary, the Jewish people are called the natural branches of Abraham, and the gentiles who are in Christ are called the spiritual seed of Abraham.
+In summary, the Jewish people are called the natural branches of Abraham, and the Gentiles who are in Christ are called the spiritual seed of Abraham.
 While the early church was comprised of mostly Jewish Christians, today the global church is comprised of mainly gentile Christians.
-And it is these who are called to provoke unsaved Israel to jealousy.
-It is hard for me to believe given the sharp division within the church surrounding Israel, but I believe God’s word will not return to Him void.[vi]
+And it is they who are called to provoke unsaved Israel to jealousy.
+It is hard for me to believe given the sharp division within the church surrounding Israel, but I believe God’s word will not return to Him void.[vii]

 Therefore, the only thing that can and will happen as the Lord fulfills His prophetic promises to Israel is this: the nations, the gentile church will at some point in time provoke Israel to jealousy.
 All Israel shall be saved, and the church and Israel will become united as one people of God and one new man in Christ Yeshua.
 For this reason, the Book of Romans, and especially Chapters 9 through 11 are so critically important for the church to both understand and embrace.

 God’s will and plans will be fulfilled.
-Those who walk in the Spirit will at some point experience God’s love for the Jewish people.
+Those who walk in the Spirit will, at some point, experience God’s love for the Jewish people.
 The question is whether we will conform our will to His, or continue to hold onto a lie perpetuated by Satan that has divided the church and Israel?
-There is a decision to be made, and the wrong choice will lead to separation from God and ultimate destruction, hence Paul’s warning to the gentiles: “For if God did not spare the natural branches, He may not spare you either” (Romans 11:21).
-On the other hand, the right choice will lead us to a fulfillment of God’s promises for both Israel and the church.
+There is a decision to be made, and the wrong choice will lead to separation from God and ultimate destruction, hence Paul’s warning to the Gentiles: “For if God did not spare the natural branches, He may not spare you either” (Romans 11:21).
+On the other hand, the right choice will lead us to the fulfillment of God’s promises for both Israel and the church.